Two Types of Cloud Certifications

 - Oracle Cloud offers 3 Oracle Cloud Infrastructure (OCI) certifications (Foundations Associate, Developer Associate, and Architect Professional)

 - IBM Cloud has 3 cloud certifications available.
 There are no distinct tiers: the distinction lies in roles (you can become a certified Solution Advisor, Application Developer, or Cloud Solutions Architect)

-We’re pretty sure that’s not even the whole list – we only checked the providers that were big enough to be considered by Gartner when it comes to shaping its Magic Quadrant for Cloud Infrastructure and Platform Services!
+We’re pretty sure that’s not even the whole list of vendor-specific cloud certifications available – we only checked the providers that were big enough to be considered by Gartner when it comes to shaping its Magic Quadrant for Cloud Infrastructure and Platform Services!
 Out of all seven players the company evaluated, only one (the smallest one – Tencent Cloud) didn’t offer its own cloud computing certification.

 Which Cloud Certification Pays Best?